 Eriococcus azaleae

-Pest description and damage The immature scale superficially resembles the mealybug in appearance.
-Mature female scale are about 0.13 inch in length and appear like white cottony sacs, often located on twigs and stems of azalea, especially in branch axils.
-Eggs, crawlers and adults under the whitish scale are red.
+Pest description and damage Scale insects are small (less than 0.125 inch in length) soft insects that live beneath waxy scales.
+These insects are often identified by the shape and size of their scales, the description of adult males and females, immature crawler stage, color of eggs, and host plant preferences.
+The immature azalea bark scale superficially resembles a mealybug in appearance.
+Mature female scales are about 0.13 inch in length and appear like white cottony sacs, often located on twigs and stems of azalea, especially in branch axils.
+Eggs, crawlers, and adults under the whitish scales are red.
 Hosts include andromeda, azalea, rhododendron, hawthorn, poplar, willow, and most recently, blueberry in the Pacific Northwest.

-Biology and life history The scale overwinter as an adult and lays eggs in the spring.
-The young scale (called "crawlers") are the mobile form of this scale; they migrate through the foliage to feed.
+Biology and life history The azalea bark scale overwinters as an adult and lays eggs in the spring.
+The young scales (called "crawlers") are the mobile form of this insect; they migrate through the foliage to feed.
 As they feed and mature, they form a protective shell over their bodies.
 There is usually one, or possibly two, generations per year.

 Management-biological control